 Suddenly, and with alarm, Waceera bid him to halt.
 He realized they were standing at the precipice of a yawning chasm, utterly concealed in the dark.

 “Close one,” his chaperone muttered, shining her light over the edge.

 “Thank God for you.”
 Patryk exhaled.
-“I would’ve fallen, without you.”
+“I would’ve fallen, if you hadn't stopped me!”

 “I thought the drop-off was further down.
 Didn’t expect it yet.”

 Patryk stared down into the abyss, unable to see the bottom.
 “We must be making good time.
 Makes sense you’d be faster, your second time around.”